V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – mpoko : insult / handful of peanuts / species of squirrel

-– mpola : puff, suction, suction cup / rat trap / sewing stitch
+– mpola : puff, breath, suction, suction cup / rat trap / sewing stitch

 – mpola : pinch / peanut shell, empty shell of an undeveloped peanut

-– mpolo : face, look, appearance / life force, good health
+– mpolo : face, look, appearance / vital force, good health

 – mpona : word